Mesothelioma Symptoms

 • Unexplained weight loss

-If you have mesothelioma, it’s better to be diagnosed at an early stage when treatment options are more effective.
+If you have mesothelioma, it’s better to be diagnosed at an early stage when the cancer is easier to treat.
+This is why it’s so important to see a specialist immediately after you start feeling sick.

-If your cancer has advanced to the lymph nodes or other areas of the body, you may notice new or worsening symptoms.
+If your cancer has started to spread to the lymph nodes or other internal organs, you may notice new or more severe symptoms.

 • Anemia (lack of healthy red blood cells)